iamsatvikv/weather-ml-forecasting/README.md

-Weather Forecasting using Machine Learning

-This project focuses on building a multivariate time-series machine learning model to forecast daily temperature using several weather-related features.
-The dataset includes the following columns:

-Temperature

-Humidity

-Wind Speed

-Cloud Cover

-Pressure

-Rain (rain / no rain)

-The goal is to analyze the weather data, engineer meaningful features, train ML models, and generate short-term forecasts.

-Project Overview

-The notebook includes the following steps:

-1. Data Cleaning

-Converted all feature values to numeric where necessary

-Encoded the Rain column (rain → 1, no rain → 0)

-Filled missing values using forward/backward filling

-Assigned a proper date index to create a time series

-2. Exploratory Analysis

-Temperature trend visualization

-Rolling mean and rolling standard deviation

-Seasonal decomposition to understand trend and seasonality

-3. Feature Engineering

-Lag features (1, 3, 7, and 14 days)

-Rolling averages over 7, 14, and 30 days

-Lagged versions of exogenous variables

-Final dataset constructed for model training

-4. Machine Learning Models

-Two supervised learning models were used for forecasting:

-Random Forest Regressor

-XGBoost Regressor

-5. Evaluation

-Models were evaluated using:

-Mean Absolute Error (MAE)

-Root Mean Squared Error (RMSE)

-6. Forecasting

-A simple 7-day ahead temperature forecast was generated using the trained XGBoost model.

-Results

-Both models performed reasonably well, with XGBoost producing slightly smoother and more stable predictions.
-The notebook includes:

-Actual vs Predicted temperature plot

-Comparison table of MAE and RMSE

-A 7-day future forecast plot

-Files Included

-weather_forecast.ipynb — Main notebook containing full implementation

-weather_forecast_data.csv — Dataset used for the project (optional to upload)

-How to Run

-Clone the repository

-Open the notebook in Jupyter Notebook or Google Colab

-Install required packages (XGBoost, scikit-learn, pandas, etc.)

-Run all the cells sequentially

-Notes

-This project uses ML-based forecasting rather than classical methods like ARIMA.

-The model can be extended with neural networks (LSTM/GRU), hyperparameter tuning, or deployment through Streamlit.

-The focus of this repository is to demonstrate understanding of time-series ML workflows, feature engineering, and model evaluation.

-Possible Future Improvements

-Add an LSTM or GRU deep learning model

-Add automated hyperparameter tuning

-Deploy the model using a simple Streamlit application

-Include additional weather features for improved accuracy
+# Weather Forecasting using Machine Learning

+This project focuses on building a multivariate time-series model to forecast daily temperature using machine learning techniques.
+The dataset contains weather features such as humidity, wind speed, cloud cover, pressure, and rainfall.
+The objective is to analyze historical weather patterns, engineer time-dependent features, train ML models, and generate short-term temperature forecasts.

+---

+## Project Overview

+### 1. Data Preparation

+* Converted all feature columns to numeric formats
+* Encoded the Rain column (rain → 1, no rain → 0)
+* Handled missing values using forward and backward fill
+* Created a date index to structure the data as a time series

+### 2. Exploratory Analysis

+* Visualized the overall temperature trend
+* Computed rolling mean and rolling standard deviation
+* Performed seasonal decomposition to understand trend and seasonality

+### 3. Feature Engineering

+* Lag features for temperature (1, 3, 7, 14 days)
+* Rolling averages over 7, 14, and 30-day windows
+* Lag features for other weather variables (humidity, wind speed, cloud cover, pressure, rain)
+* Final dataset prepared for supervised learning

+### 4. Machine Learning Models

+Two machine-learning models were trained and evaluated:

+* **Random Forest Regressor**
+* **XGBoost Regressor**

+### 5. Evaluation Metrics

+Models were evaluated on:

+* Mean Absolute Error (MAE)
+* Root Mean Squared Error (RMSE)

+A comparison table is included in the notebook.

+### 6. Forecasting

+A 7-day temperature forecast was generated using the trained XGBoost model.
+Plots for actual vs predicted values and future forecasts are included.

+---

+## Repository Contents

+* **weather_forecast.ipynb** — Main Jupyter/Colab notebook with full implementation
+* **weather_forecast_data.csv** — Dataset used for training (optional to upload)

+---

+## How to Run the Project

+1. Clone the repository
+2. Open the notebook in Jupyter Notebook or Google Colab
+3. Install required packages (XGBoost, scikit-learn, pandas, matplotlib, seaborn)
+4. Run the notebook cells in order

+---

+## Notes

+* The project uses machine-learning-based forecasting rather than classical ARIMA-based models.
+* The pipeline demonstrates core time-series ML concepts including feature engineering, lag analysis, and rolling statistics.
+* The workflow is suitable for academic submissions, ML portfolios, and entry-level AIML roles.

+---

+## Future Improvements

+* Add an LSTM or GRU model for deep-learning-based forecasting
+* Include automated hyperparameter tuning (Optuna or GridSearchCV)
+* Build a simple Streamlit app for interactive forecasting
+* Add additional weather features or external data sources